donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Text Filtering Enabled\
 **Type:** Action that checks the conditions\
-**Description:** Checks whether the filter of words from Mojang is included in the player.
+**Description:** Checks if the player have Mojang word filters enabled.

 **Usage example:**
 ```ts